 Early Life and Education

 Jonathan Milton Nelson was born in 1956 in Providence, Rhode Island.
-He grew up in Providence and graduated from Brown University in 1977 with a Bachelor of Arts in economics.
-After graduation, he managed the Chinese division of Wellman, Inc. He then earned a Master of Business Administration from Harvard Business School in 1983.
+He grew up in Providence and attended Brown University, graduating in 1977 with a Bachelor of Arts in economics.
+After college, he managed the Chinese division of Wellman, Inc. He later earned a Master of Business Administration from Harvard Business School in 1983.

 Rise to Success

-In 1983, Nelson joined Narragansett Capital, a private equity firm, where he was a managing director.
-At Narragansett, he specialized in the broadcasting, cable television and publishing sectors.
-In 1989, he founded Providence Equity Partners, a pioneering sector-focused private equity firm.
-Under his leadership as CEO until 2021, Providence invested in over 170 companies, many in the media, communications, education, and information industries.
+In 1983, Nelson joined Narragansett Capital, a private equity firm, where he became a managing director and specialized in media investments.
+In 1989, he founded Providence Equity Partners, a firm that pioneered a sector-focused approach to private equity investing.
+Under Nelson's leadership, Providence Equity Partners has invested in over 180 companies in media, communications, education, and technology.
+Nelson served as CEO of Providence Equity Partners until 2021, and then became Executive Chairman.
+He is now Chairman of Providence.

 Key Business Strategies